SkylineCommunications/dataminer-docs-connectors/connector/doc/RCN_Event_Router_Management.md

 ### Database Configuration

 The Database Configuration page contains the parameters required to establish a connection with the database (see [Initialization](#initialization)).

-## Notes

-Dates and times in the Daily Events, Weekly Events, and Completed Events tables are stored as they were retrieved from the database.
-However, note that the time has a difference of 3 hours with the server time.
-The database use Eastern time, while the server use Pacific time.